 GenPath Women’s Health, part of N.J.-based Bio-Reference Laboratories, announced recently about the most comprehensive screen currently offered in a field of rare diseases, the test distinguishes itself by scanning for 95 disorders, including 3-hydroxy-3-methylglutaryl-CoA lyase deficiency and cerebrotendinous xanthomatosis.
 They call it the Pan-Ethnic Carrier Screen as a way to signal to all women, regardless of ethnicity, that genetic-testing is important for them.

-all women really need to undergo genetic testing?
+But do all women really need to undergo genetic testing?
 Many of the pregnant women undergo some kind of prenatal screening or testing of their fetus.
 But how many women undergo prenatal screening or testing of their fetus and how many women screening based on their ethnic background, although many are also screened for cystic fibrosis.
 Traditionally, certain ethnic groups — especially Ashkenazic Jews of Eastern European descent — have been advised to undergo carrier screening for various fatal conditions including Tay-Sachs and Canavan diseases.

 Marc Grodman, CEO of Bio-Reference says, “There are a good number of ethnicities that have been ignored by genetic testing.
 Parents would want to know ahead of time about any increased risks in order to be prepared.
 The biggest fear about rare disorders is that a baby is born and no one can make a diagnosis.
 Just because it’s a hard decision and a hard process doesn’t mean we should shy away from asking the questions.”